Why Measure Efficiency of Stitching Lines

 3. Method of measuring KPI (information that you need to gather for calculating the KPI)

-4. Formula used to calculate the KPI
+4. The formula used to calculate the KPI

 5. An example for measuring the KPI